edgexfoundry/edgex-docs/docs_src/microservices/application/AppServiceConfigurable.md

 That's it!
 Now we can run/deploy this service and the functions pipeline will process the data with functions we've defined.

-## Pipeline Per Topic
+## Pipeline Per Topics

 !!! edgey "EdgeX 2.1"
-    Pipeline Per Topic is new for EdgeX 2.1
+    Pipeline Per Topics is new for EdgeX 2.1

 The above pipeline configuration in [Getting Started](#getting-started) section is the preferred way if your use case only requires a single functions pipeline.
-For use cases that require multiple functions pipelines in order to process the data differently based on the `profile`, `device` or `source` for the Event, there is the Pipeline Per Topic feature.
+For use cases that require multiple functions pipelines in order to process the data differently based on the `profile`, `device` or `source` for the Event, there is the Pipeline Per Topics feature.
 This feature allows multiple pipelines to be configured in the `[Writable.Pipeline.PerTopicPipelines]`section.
 This section is a map of pipelines.
-The map key must be unique , but is used so can be any value.
+The map key must be unique , but isn't used so can be any value.
 Each pipleline is defined by the following configuration settings:

 - Id - This is the unique ID given to each pipeline
-- Topic - This is the MessageBus topic that controls when the pipeline is executed.
-See [Pipeline Per Topic](../AdvancedTopics/#pipeline-per-topic)  for details on using wildcards in the topic.
+- Topics - Comma separated list of topics that control when the pipeline is executed.
+See [Pipeline Per Topics](../AdvancedTopics/#pipeline-per-topics)  for details on using wildcards in the topic.
 - ExecutionOrder - This is the list of functions, in order, that the pipeline will execute.
 Same as `ExecutionOrder` in the above example in the  [Getting Started](#getting-started) section

 !!! example "Example - Writable.Pipeline.PerTopicPipelines"